nysyxxg/emeralddb/Readme.txt

 Boost/thread BSON

 Envirements
-Install Boosts.
-See offcial document such as tutorial Install bson. just copy bson-cxx to src //note: in this respority already copyed Install And Use git clone this repository run shell script build.sh to make.
+1¡·Install Boosts.
+See offcial document such as tutorial 2¡·Install bson. just copy bson-cxx to src //note: in this respority already copyed

+Install And Use

+1> git clone this repository
+2> run shell script build.sh to make.

 And Then the executable file edb&emeralddb will be made in bin/

-run emralddb first
+3> run emralddb first
-run edb && input connect hostname port
+4> run edb && input connect hostname port

   note: in this program connect localhost 12551

-input insert {_id:1,key:"value"}
+5> input insert {_id:1,key:"value"}
 the key-value will be storaged in data file.

-input query {_id:1}
+6> input query {_id:1}
 the dataSystem will find the key in index and return the record

-input delete {_id:1}
+7> input delete {_id:1}
 the record and index of key will be erased in data file